What is Aiglatson?

 In Futures Studies as Applied Knowledge, Jim Dator wrote, “Aiglatson is ‘Nostalgia’ spelled backwards and is a word told to me by Gabriel Fackre to symbolize the yearning for things to come; revering the future; without being disrespectful to the past (remembering that once it was all that was humanly possible), preferring the dreams of the future to the experiences of the past; always desiring to try something new; to go where no one has ever gone before in all areas of human–and non-human, and, soon, post-human–experience.”

-However looking at the images from the fair with the art deco and the starry eyed view of science and engineering, viewers often feel a connection to the past generation’s view of what the present should be.
-One can imagine the emotions the visitors to the fair must have felt with their hope and optimism toward the end of the Great Depression.
+With the art deco and the starry-eyed view of science and engineering, one can imagine the emotions the visitors to the fair must have felt.
+The exhibit happened towards the end of the Great Depression, and the visitor’s hope and optimism were waiting to erupt.
 They felt aiglatson.